eehh-stanford/gceid/README.md

 ## Scratchpad

-In addition to the notes, I will occasionally push notes of timely relevance for the subject infectious disease ecology here.
+In addition to the class notes, I will occasionally push notes of timely relevance for the subject infectious disease ecology here.

 - [Uniform sampling of graphs with heterogeneous degree distribution](netsample.md)